SS Richard Montgomery: In media

-Saturday-Night Theatre first broadcast in 1979 on BBC Radio 4 the crime drama Blockbuster — scripted by Stephen Barlay, adapting his own novel of the same name — of a blackmail conspiracy to obtain a million pounds from the Bank of England under the threat to cause a detonation of the wreck of the SS Richard Montgomery and so destroy the East End of London.
+Saturday-Night Theatre first broadcast in 1979 on BBC Radio 4 the crime drama Blockbuster—scripted by Stephen Barlay, adapting his own novel of the same name—of a blackmail conspiracy to obtain a million pounds from the Bank of England under the threat to cause a detonation of the wreck of the SS Richard Montgomery and so destroy the East End of London.
 The drama starred Brian Cox, Malcolm Hayes, Haydn Jones, Peter Woodthorpe, and Frances Jeater.

 The SS Richard Montgomery was the subject of a plot line in season three of the BBC one drama Waking the Dead from 2003, in the episode titled "Walking on Water".

+In the 2014 Rochester and Strood by-election, Mike Barker, a former scientist at the Ministry of Defence, stood as an independent candidate, whose campaign focussed on making the SS Richard Montgomery safe though he polled only ninth place with 54 votes.

 In the 2018 Indian movie Vishwaroopam II, the SS Richard Montgomery is the target of an attempted terrorist attack using caesium weapons.

 In the second season of the National Geographic documentary series Drain the Oceans, broadcast in 2019, the story of the SS Richard Montgomerys sinking and the status of the wreck was the third story of an episode.

-In the second series of the Sky political thriller COBRA, broadcast in 2021, the SS Richard Montgomery, (unnamed in the series), explodes as a consequence of undersea earthquakes, with the consequences predicted in the 1970 BBC report: heavy flooding and property damage in Sheerness with great loss of life — including that of the local MP.
+In the second series of the Sky political thriller COBRA, broadcast in 2021, the SS Richard Montgomery, (unnamed in the series), explodes as a consequence of undersea earthquakes, with the consequences predicted in the 1970 BBC report: heavy flooding and property damage in Sheerness with great loss of life—including that of the local MP.